Brunei's New Land Code 2025: What It Means for Citizens, PRs, and Foreign Investors

 Summary of Key Updates

-• Stateless permanent residents can now own one freehold residential lot for personal use.
+• Stateless permanent residents may acquire one residential property for personal use (approval required).

-• Inherited freehold land by foreigners must be sold within 10 years or reclassified as leasehold.
+• Inherited freehold land by foreigners must be declared and sold within 10 years or will be converted to leasehold.

-• Leaseholds are capped at 30 years for industrial/shophouses and 60 years for residential/commercial.
+• Leaseholds capped at 30 years (industrial/shophouse) and 60 years (residential/commercial).

-• Brunei citizens are prohibited from holding land on behalf of foreigners or PRs.
+• Brunei citizens cannot hold land as nominees on behalf of foreigners or PRs.

 Introduction

-As of August 1, 2025, Brunei Darussalam has enacted a major update to its land governance with the Land Code (Amendment) Order 2025 (LCAO 2025).
-Mandated by His Majesty Sultan Haji Hassanal Bolkiah, this legislative reform aims to clarify who can legally own land in Brunei and under what terms.
-It particularly addresses long-standing grey areas involving stateless permanent residents, non-citizens, and former citizens.
+As of August 1, 2025, Brunei Darussalam enacted the Land Code (Amendment) Order 2025 (LCAO 2025).
+Mandated by His Majesty Sultan Haji Hassanal Bolkiah, this law reforms land governance, clarifies ownership rights, and addresses long-standing grey areas involving stateless permanent residents, foreigners, and former citizens.

-The new rules are designed to bring greater transparency, reduce misuse of land titles, and modernize Brunei’s approach to property ownership.
+The updated code aims to bring transparency, reduce misuse of land titles, and modernize Brunei’s property ownership framework.

 Key Changes by Group